Mashood-Basharat/App-guide-Documentaion/app_guide.md

   - May lead to offset mouth positioning in fast-moving frames.

 ---
+### **Output Result**
+- If the user is not satified with the output video of the model, he can revisit lipsyncing page to reset the parameters for better results

+---

 ## Notes for Best Results
 - Ensure the uploaded video and audio are well-aligned in duration.